-When developing an EVP, an organisation needs to ensure that it:
+When developing an EVP, an organisation needs to ensure:

-- Is unique to the organisation.
+- it is unique to the organisation

-- Is relevant to people interested in working in the industry.
+- it is relevant to people interested in working in the industry

-- · Is appealing and persuasive.
+- it is appealing and persuasive

 The unique nature of the resource industry can require organisations to employ staff in a variety of work environments across both regional and metropolitan areas.
 An EVP needs to be tailored to appeal to different types of employees in various sections of the workforce.
 For example, employees that work at a project site will be interested in an EVP that demonstrates competitive rostering.
 An organisation will likely have to develop a number of EVPs to suit its various parts.